 - Training Opportunities

 - Other literature of general interest

-Once approved by the Board of Directors, new members receive a printed membership roster, listing of committee contacts, access to the Members Only portion of the VSRA website, and a copy of the Association by-laws.
+Once approved by the Board of Directors, new members receive access to the Members Only portion of the VSRA website.
 Also, each company will be listed on the VSRA website with information including its name, address, phone and fax numbers, e-mail and web addresses, point of contact, and general description of the business.